News & Articles

 Browse all content by date.

-With the end of deer season in remote Lake County comes the annual election for the post of Exalted Shack Master, a significant position in the realm of Camp Shack life.
+With all the intended and scripted chaos surrounding the 2020 presidential election, I figured it would make sense to see how we handle our own sacred vote during the annual election for the post of Exalted Shack Master, a significant position in the realm of Camp Shack life.

 Believe me, it’s just easier that way.

 He kind of looked like Napoleon standing there, head tipped back and hand on his chest when he said, as he does every year, “I like the sound of Exalted Shack Master.
 There’s some meat to that title.”

 During his victory parade around the shack, what with all the royal waving of the hands and looking down his nose at the little people, he spilled wine on his shirt.
 When alerted, he gave an exasperated sigh, as if we were the ones that did it, not he.